 Looking for something to hang on your wall?
-Here is how to create a transfer collage on canvas.
+Here is how to create a mixed media collage with a transfer collage on canvas.

 If you would like to create your own mixed media/collage/photo transfer,

 here is how its done: